HieraMix: A Hierarchical MLP-Mixer for Large-Scale Traffic Forecasting: Experiments

 \paragraph{Experiment Details.} All experiments are conducted on Ubuntu 20.04.6 LTS with an NVIDIA RTX A6000 48GB GPU, based on the LibCity~\cite{libcity}.
 Our \name takes 12 historical time slices as input to predict the next 12 time slices.
-We adopted a grid search to determine the optimal hyperparameters, as provided in Appendix.~\ref{sec:AppendA}.

-\paragraph{Metrics.} We use the mean absolute error (MAE), the root mean square error (RMSE) and the mean absolute percentage error (MAPE) as evaluation metrics.
+We use the mean absolute error (MAE), the root mean square error (RMSE) and the mean absolute percentage error (MAPE) as evaluation metrics.